Emmanuelle in Soho: Release

 The film premiered in Sheffield and transferred to London where it ran for 10 weeks at the Eros cinema on Piccadilly Circus followed by 25 weeks at the Moulin in Great Windmill Street.
-There is also a hardcore versions of this film - such a version was released in Hong Kong cinemas where it ran for nearly three years.
+There is also a hardcore version of this film - such a version was released in Hong Kong cinemas where it ran for nearly three years.
 The US release included a 6-minute mini-documentary prologue about the sex industry in Soho.

 Reception

 Emmanuelle in Soho was one of the last British softcore films to receive a theatrical release before the abolition of the Eady Levy and the growth of home video led to the virtual disappearance of British low-budget exploitation film-making.
 In a contemporary review, the Monthly Film Bulletin described the film as "of marginal interest for its unabashed portrait of the neighbourhood's tawdry illicit wares".
 The review noted that the "slipshod scripting is about par for the course".